nerdschoolbergen/introduction-to-web-security/exercise-1/README.md

 Open the `Network`-pane in your developer tools, and look at the requests and responses that are passed between your browser and the site.

-Open the `Storage`-pane and take a look at your cookies
+Open the `Storage`-pane (Firefox) / `Application`-pane (Chrome) and take a look at your cookies

-:pencil2: Look at the cookies that you have for this site.
-Is there anything there which can be exploited?
+When you feel comfortable using your browser, looking at the traffic and examining your cookies, go on to the next exercise where we will get our hands dirty.

 ### [Go to exercise 2 :arrow_right:](../exercise-2/README.md)